 The world is getting better in terms of access to basic human needs.
-While it is true that within some countries, the gaps between the haves and the have-nots are still very wide, substantial progress is being made at a global level.
-The progress over the past 50 years in the areas of poverty eradication, health and education, for example, shows that the SDGs are having visible impact on development in many countries.
+While it is true that within progress is being made at a global level.
+The progress over the past 50 years in the areas of poverty on development in many countries.
 The impact of CSR at ground level, is a major contribution to this progress.
-However, the elephant in the room remains the increasing global population that continues to rise at a staggering rate and which puts unprecedented pressure on finite natural resources and the environment overall.
+However, the elephant in the room remains the increasing global population that continues to rise at a staggering rate and which puts unprecedented pressure on finite natural